 There are a growing amount of patients with the psychological trauma symptoms of mental Schizophrenia and disability that are now using complimentary and alternative medicament.
 There is increased published scientific evidence on their benefits and risks.
-One such medicament is the supplement Sarcosine said to treat the psychological trauma symptoms of mental Schizophrenia and disability.
+One such medicament is the supplement Sarcosine - that I have self-hacked - said to treat the psychological trauma symptoms of mental Schizophrenia and disability.
 But what are the benefits and what are the side effects of using Sarcosine supplement for mental Schizophrenia disease?

 The natural supplement Sarcosine in clients with Psychological trauma symptoms of mental Schizophrenia and disability has mixed results on the benefits and side effects.
 But overall side effects are few at the right dosage.

 Sarcosine, also known as N-methylglycine, is thought to modulate N-methyl-D-aspartate (NMDA) function through the glycine modulator (to regulate or adjust to a certain degree).
 The self-hack of Sarcosine has been researched as a putative adjunct therapy (supportive) for a wide variety of disorders ranging from the psychological trauma symptoms of mental Schizophrenia and disability to Psychological trauma symptoms of mental Depression.

 The Psychological trauma symptoms of mental Schizophrenia and disability is considered as one of the most serious Psychological trauma symptoms of mental health disorders in the world.
 It is also still one of the most difficult to understand.
 The symptoms include delusions and hallucinations (positive symptoms), a flattened mood, the loss of speech or even disorganized speech (negative symptoms).
 Also, difficulties with attention, memory and decision making (cognitive symptoms).